The COVID-19 Vaccine Dashboard is updated Tuesdays through Fridays.

 The data in the dashboard includes the vaccines available in Vermont (currently, Pfizer-BioNTech, Moderna, and Johnson & Johnson).

-Doses received includes doses received by the State of Vermont or by the Federal Pharmacy Partners.
-It does not include Veterans Affairs/Department of Defense doses.
+Doses received includes doses received by the State of Vermont, by the Federal Pharmacy Partners or by the Veterans Affairs.
+It does not include Department of Defense doses.